Born and raised in Hawaii. Now based in New York.

 NYU Tisch School of the Arts / Cinematography & Directing / MFA 2017

 University of Hawai'i at Mānoa / Creative Media / BA 2012

 Finalist for the ARRI Volker Bahnemann Award for Outstanding Cinematography, 2018

-Featured contributor to the Smithsonian Asian Pacific American Center's curated digital exhibition: A Day in the Life of Asian Pacific America, 2014
+Featured contributor to the Smithsonian Asian Pacific American Center's curated exhibition: A Day in the Life of Asian Pacific America, 2014

 Recipient of EuroCinema Film Festival's Best Student Film Award for Shanghai Market, 2012